hannahnmcdonald/vuetify-to-do/README.md

 # vuetify-to-do
-A simple to do app made with Vue.js, utilizing the Vuetify UI framework.
+A simple to do app made with Vue.js, utilizing the Vuetify UI library.